-- 15.1 We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so. - 15.2 We will ensure that all staff members are aware of their duty to raise concerns, where they exist, about the management of safeguarding and child protection, which may include the attitude or actions of colleagues (including low level concerns).
-If necessary, they will speak with the headteacher, the chair of the governing body or with the Local Authority Designated Officer (LADO).
-Should staff not feel able to raise concerns with any of the aforementioned they can contact the NSPCC helpline on 0800 028 0285 or via help@nspcc.org.uk or Whistleblowing Advice Line NSPCC - 15.3 We have a clear reporting procedure for children, parents and other people to report concerns or complaints, including abusive or poor practice.
-This is outlined in our Complaints Policy and Procedure.
+- 15.1.
+We recognise that children cannot be expected to raise concerns in an environment where staff members fail to do so. - 15.2.
+We will ensure that all staff members are aware of their duty to raise concerns, where they exist, about the management of safeguarding and child protection, which may include the attitude or actions of colleagues (including low-level concerns).
+If necessary, they will speak with the headteacher, the chair of the

+15.3.
+We have a clear reporting procedure for children, parents and other people to report concerns or complaints, including abusive or poor practice.
+This is outlined in our Complaints Policy.